kwonghung-YIP/setup-istio-multi-primary-diff-network/README.md

 Matel LB
 Istio

-Network:
+## 1. Plan the network layout

-##Step 1.
-Prepare the base image
+## 1. Prepare the base image

-##Step 2.
-Clone base image to the control plane and work node
+## 1. Clone base image to the control plane and work node

-##Step 3.
-Form the kubernetes cluster 1 & 2
+## 1. Form the kubernetes cluster 1 & 2

+## 1. Set up the primary-to-primary service mesh